Yuvarajarul/Yuvaraj_Portfolio/README.md

 # About

 Experienced Data Analyst with 2 years of hands-on experience in Data Analysis along with 3 years of hands-on experience in database development (MS SQL Developer).
-Possess an additional 6 months experience in non-IT roles.
+Possess an additional 6 months of experience in non-IT roles.
 Proficient in data analysis, ETL processes, and Data Visualization tools such as Power BI.
 Skilled in T-SQL, Stored Procedures, and Data Manipulation.
 ## Work Experiences
 ### Netaccess India Limited